99Abdel/Blind-Tshirt-Sorting/README.md

 # T-shirt Color sorting for Blind People

 _Welcome to the CYBATHLON Vision Assistance Race repository!
-Here you will find the code for a race that helps blind people identify and sort different colors according to their brightness.
-Without assistance, this task can be difficult for individuals with visual impairments, but it is important in many aspects of daily life, such as selecting color-matching clothes._ <br>
+Here you will find the code for a race that helps blind people identify and sort different colors according to their brightness._ <br>
 _Course of Designing Mechatronic System Coordinated by Fabien Verité_

 <br>